Unoccupied House Insurance

 What is unoccupied house insurance?

-Unoccupied home insurance is designed to protect a property that’s left empty for longer than your standard home insurance policy allows — typically more than 30 consecutive days.
+Unoccupied home insurance is designed to protect a property that’s left empty for longer than your standard home insurance policy allows.

-- It is noted as unoccupied in your policy document, or
+- It is noted as unoccupied in your Policy Document, or

 You may need unoccupied home insurance if you’re: